 Fountain Pen Revolution (FPR): I have several Fountain Pen Revolution (FPR) pens.
-FPR offers both a steel flex nib and a steel ultra flex nib.
-Both are wonderful nibs, and the FPR pens I have these nibs on are my favorite pens to use, especially my Himalaya V2.
+FPR offers both a steel flex nib and a steel ultra flex nib, as well as standard inflexible nibs.
+You will need a flexible nib for modern calligraphy.

 I have several FPR pens with the #6 steel ultra flex nib, including a Himalaya V2 and a Jaipur V2.
-I have put the #6 ultra flex nib on a few other pens too, including a Noodler’s Konrad.
+I have put the #6 ultra flex nib on a Noodler’s Konrad, too.
 (It’s easier just to buy the FPR pen with the nib already on it, though!)

 Fountain Pen Revolution (FPR) Himalaya V2, above, with the ultra flex nib and Diamine Marine ink

 My FPR Himalaya V2 has an acrylic body and has no odor, but the pens from FPR that aren’t acrylic, ebonite, or metal have a slight odor to them.
 (Not intolerable to me at all, although it can be bothersome to some.)
 The odor comes from the vegetal resin material that some of the pens are made with.
 The acrylic, ebonite, and metal pen bodies don’t have any noticeable odor, and the descriptions at the site state which pen bodies are acrylic, metal, or ebonite.